murmurmne-oss/MUR-MUR-EDUCATION-2.0/deploy/README.md

 * `TELEGRAM_STARS_PER_EURO` – backend-side conversion ratio (set the same value you use on the frontend).
 * `TELEGRAM_WEBHOOK_SECRET_TOKEN` – optional shared secret for Telegram bot webhooks (recommended).

+Support bot variables (offline sales assistant):

+* `MANAGER_BOT_TOKEN` – token issued by @BotFather for the manager/support bot.
+* `MANAGER_BOT_SECRET_TOKEN` – optional secret used to protect the webhook (`x-telegram-bot-api-secret-token` header).
+* `MANAGER_CHAT_ID` – ID of the private group/channel where managers receive requests (can be obtained via `getUpdates` after inviting the bot).
+The bot forwards all user messages there and expects managers to reply directly in the thread.

 ## 4. Build and start

 ```bash